groupdocs-viewer-cloud/groupdocs-viewer-cloud-php-samples/README.md

 The package contains PHP examples.
 Follow the given steps to proceed run:

 * Extract the downloaded project
-* Edit CommonUtils.php and put Client Id and Client Secret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
+* Edit Utils.php and put Client Id and Client Secret, obtained from [https://dashboard.groupdocs.cloud](https://dashboard.groupdocs.cloud) there
 * Go to "Examples" directory of the project
 * Execute "composer update" command
 * Run examples using "php .\RunExamples.php" command